 Bartholinitis: causes, symptoms and treatment of the disease.
-Bartholinitis - home treatment
+Bartholinitis - treatment at home

-Bartholinitis is an inflammation of the Bartholin's gland in the vestibule of the vagina.
+Bartholinitis is an inflammation of the Bartholin gland at the vestibule of the vagina.
 In a healthy woman, this gland cannot be felt - it is located under a large layer of fatty tissue.
-A number of microorganisms can provoke the development of the disease, as well as a cold, hypothermia, a state of constant stress.
-Treatment of bartholinitis at home should be started at the initial stage of the development of the disease, in the future it will be quite problematic to do this, even with the parallel intake of medications.
+A number of microorganisms, as well as colds, hypothermia, and a state of constant stress can provoke the development of the disease.
+Treatment of bartholinitis at home must begin at the initial stage of development of the disease; in the future, this will be quite problematic, even with the parallel use of medications.

 Salt treatment

-Table salt is a product that is in every home, it is useful in the treatment of inflammation of the Bartholin gland at home, which is just beginning, until purulent discharge has appeared.
+Table salt is a product that is found in every home; it is useful in treating inflammation of the Bartholin gland at home, which is just beginning, before purulent discharge appears.

 To prepare the solution, you need to take: